ZcashFoundation/frost/book/src/tutorial.md

   mechanism;

-Failure of using a **confidential** channel may lead to the shares being stolen and possibly allowing signature forgeries if a threshold of them are stolen.
+Failure of using a **confidential** channel may lead to the shares being stolen and possibly allowing signature forgeries if a threshold number of them are stolen.

 Failure of using an **authenticated** channel may lead to shares being sent to the wrong person, possibly allowing unintended parties